 Methadone withdrawal is a cruel reality for many patients trying to overcome opioid use disorder.
-Call Recovery Unplugged today at 1 (800) 55-REHAB to help with your symptoms.
+Call Recovery Unplugged today at 1 (855) 384-5794 for safe, compassionate and effective methadone withdrawal symptoms.

-Methadone withdrawal occurs in three stages (early, acute and protracted).
+One of the most common questions about the methadone detox process is "How long does methadone withdrawal last?"
+The timeline for withdrawal occurs in three stages (early, acute and protracted).
 By the time a patient actually finds themselves in need of methadone, they’re usually already sensitive to opioids and can start experiencing symptoms in as little a few hours after the last cycle of drug use.
-Early methadone withdrawal yields less severe symptoms and can last a day or two.
+Early withdrawal yields less severe symptoms and can last a day or two.
 Patients experience the worst withdrawal symptoms during the acute stages of withdrawal.
 This is often when patients wind up relapsing.
 Once acute withdrawal is over, and symptoms have reached their peak, they start to taper but can still linger.
 One of the more challenging elements of treating methadone is considering patients’ different opioid abuse issues and substance abuse history.

 Methadone withdrawal treatment is a complex and delicate medical procedure that requires the help of an experienced and qualified doctor.
 Professional methadone detox can help patients get clean in a safe, sterile, compassionate and supportive environment.
 Patients who endeavor to detox from methadone on their own very often wind up succumbing to withdrawal symptoms or, even worse, turning back to their original opioid habit.
 Over the years, drugs like buprenorphine (Suboxone) and naltrexone (Vivitrol) have been introduced as an alternative to methadone, but the drug is still commonly used.